 I am old skool.

-Computers came and I swiftly became hooked.
+Computers came and I swiftly became embedded.
 I would spend the next 30 years working in the IT industry, gradually moving into web development.
 Currently living and working in Cornwall, Great Britain.